audeering/audmodel/docs/usage.rst

 -----------

 In addition to the model ID,
-a user can create different model aliases to refer to a model.
+we can create different model aliases to refer to a model.
 An alias can already be selected during publication, or it can be set afterwards with